lizmccutcheon/my-first-spark-job-lol/README.md

 # my-first-spark-job-lol

 ## About
-Basic diff report written in Spark, and consists=ing of 2 jobs
+Basic diff report written in Spark, consisting of 2 jobs :
 1.  `import`, which reads `brazil_covid19_cities.csv`, transforms the data and writes out to a new file `new_brazil_covid19.csv`.
 2.  `diff`, which generates a diff report which compares files `brazil_covid19.csv` (the "source" file) and `new_brazil_covid19.csv` (the "destination" file, generated using `import` method).

 Outputs are :
-- `import` outputs a .csv file, e.g. `new_brazil_covid19.csv`
+1. `import`, a new .csv file (`new_brazil_covid19.csv`)
-- `diff` outputs single line json report containing a summary of the differences between the source and destination files provided.
+2. `diff`, a single line json report containing a summary of the differences between the source and destination files provided.

 ## Acknowledgements
-Mill setup and ReportCli.scala borrowed from [https://github.com/jlcanela/basicreport](https://github.com/jlcanela/basicreport).
+Mill setup and `ReportCli.scala` borrowed from [https://github.com/jlcanela/basicreport](https://github.com/jlcanela/basicreport).

 This work was originally submitted as part of the assessment for Data Pipeline 2 course, part of the MSc in Data Engineering for AI at Data ScienceTech Institute.